What does 'plumb' mean? What is a 'router'!?

 Noggins or bridging as they are sometimes called are timbers place between studs or joists to strengthen the wall/floor and to carry the edges of sheet materials being used (flooring/plasterboard etc.).
 They are also installed in the walls at places where something will need to be securely fixed later on like radiators, kitchen units or a toilet cistern for example.
-You can see noggings in the diagram on the internal wall framing page.
+You can see noggins in the diagram on the internal wall framing page.

 The end of a power tool such as a table saw for example where the material exits.

 Otherwise known as chipboard is made of lots of bits glued and compressed together.
-Available as a sheet material like flooring and also covered with formica and used for worktops.
+Available as a sheet material like flooring and also covered with Formica and used for worktops.

 A type of screw head with a X shaped groove in the head.
-Special screwdriver bits are used to wind them in, not to be confused with pozi shaped bits which are similar.
+Special screwdriver bits are used to wind them in, not to be confused with Pozi shaped bits which are similar.